rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 	- Redis (as broker)
 	- Postgres (database)

-All componentes are docker containers.
+So you know, all components are docker containers.

 **Run with celery executor:**